-The follow feature allows you to listen to your nation: to be aware, in real time, of what is happening with your most pressing issues or people.
+The follow feature allows you to listen to your nation to be aware, in real time, of what is happening with your most pressing issues or people.
 Once you follow a person or page, you can choose to get email notifications for changes that take place on that page or with that person.
 When a person interacts with a page on your website, when a person in your database has certain attributes change within their profile, or when public changes are made to a website page: all of these can trigger email notifications once you follow a page or person.
-Using the follow feature will allow you to be responsive to your community, and remain flexible and nimble: you can keep tabs on people in your nation, whether or not you’re their point person.
+Using the follow feature will allow you to be responsive to your community, and remain flexible and nimble.
+You can keep tabs on all people in your nation, whether or not you are their point person.

 In addition to following a person in their profile overview, you can follow somebody from the options of an activity in the activity stream.

 Once the button has been activated, you will be notified via email whenever that individual takes an action on your site, RSVPs to an event, sends you an email, has a private note posted to their profile, publishes a page, and more.
 You can specify your exact notification preferences by navigating to your own profile page.